-The city adopts the model ordinance as now existing or as hereafter amended, Chapter 173-806 WAC, to implement SEPA rules, Chapter 197-11 WAC.
+The city adopts the model ordinance, Chapter 173-806 WAC, to implement SEPA rules, Chapter 197-11 WAC.
 (Ord.
-440, 1984).
-The city adopts WAC 197-11-355, Optional DNS process, by reference, as now existing or as hereafter amended.
+440, 1984)

-B. If the city's only action on a proposal is a decision on a building permit or other license that requires detailed project plans and specifications, the applicant may request in writing that the city conduct environmental review prior to submission of the detailed plans and specifications.
+- B. If the city's only action on a proposal is a decision on a building permit or other license that requires detailed project plans and specifications, the applicant may request in writing that the city conduct environmental review prior to submission of the detailed plans and specifications.
 (Ord.
 957 § 5, 2011; Ord.
-440, 1984)
+440, 1984) - C. This chapter 16.04 LMC is intended to implement the SEPA rules, chapter 197-11 WAC, at the local level and should be construed harmoniously with chapter 197-11 WAC whenever possible.
+To the extent that an irreconcilable conflict exists between the provisions of this chapter 16.04 LMC and the provisions of chapter 197-11 WAC, the provisions of chapter 197-11 WAC shall control to the extent necessary to resolve the conflict.